6 Comments

 1. I really want to know too, I been buying it at the store and cant afford the filter system… really hope some one knows

-4. Persephone Hades says:
+4. blank Persephone Hades says:

 I must research this further just to make sure all that yuk really does come out of the water.
 I doubt it but I think reverse osmosis or a water filter would work quite well.
 Anthony seems like an intelligent individual and no doubt has credence in his studies yet I think scientific research would make sure to have all sides covered.

-5. Leslie Landberg says:
+5. blank Leslie Landberg says:

 There is no known way to adequately filtrate the many deadly carcinogens in our water, even with an expensive combo of whole house filtrations and multistages, it is just too contaminated.
 Drink authentic spring water sourced from a locally protected aquifer.
 Just read the label, it will tell you the source.
 And if you must drink tap, understand that it is “generally safe”.
 This is not the same as safe, but it does mean that in a pinch, a few glasses here and there won’t kill you.